 Campers currently in grades 6-9 have one or two socials per session.
 Wico socials are less “middle school dance” and more “dance party.”
 They are often held outside and run by a deejay with lawn games, music and snacks!

-Coach bus transportation is provided for campers from Westchester, Connecticut, Boston and New York.
+Coach bus transportation is provided for campers from Boston, Connecticut, New Jersey and Westchester.
 We chaperone flights from several major metropolitan areas.

 Corey, Justin and Carly strive to meet each first-time camper in person or via video chat.
 Spending time with our campers helps us get to know each girl and contributes to her adjustment to camp.
 Each first-time camper is also assigned a “Big Sister,” a returning camper who acts as a pen pal to the new camper before the summer begins.
 “Big Sisters” spend time at camp with their “Little Sisters,” making first-time campers feel at home.
 We assign seats on bus transportation to camp and assign tables, weekly, in the dining hall to promote the development of an intimate camp community.

 Parents may call their daughters at a specified time once during the session.
 Phone calls are optional.
 Girls are required to write home three times a week and we recommend parents do the same.
 Emails may also be sent to campers through the Wicosuta website.
 Parents are encouraged to share questions or concerns with the directors anytime throughout the summer.